abigailboorana/abstraact-data-art-project/README.md

 ## Description

-For Jalyssa and I's Abstract Data Art Project, we chose to look at the Grammy Winners dataset.
+We chose to look at the Grammy Winners dataset for Jalyssa and I's Abstract Data Art Project.
 Our project is primarily used to inform the users about the Grammy winners from a specific year and category.
-Our project also informs the users about the artists/ groups that were nominated and won.
+Our project also informs the users about the artists/ groups nominated and won.
 We used static variables and instance methods to display the information in the console log.
-For our animations, we added two different types of sound effects to grab the users' attention while using the program.
+We added two different types of sound effects for our animations to grab the users' attention while using the program.